THIS IS A DRAFT, THE TEXT OF THE FINALIZED LAW IS AVAILABLE HERE

 Charitable organizations conducting fundraising through the Internet shall publish fundraising information on the charitable information platforms unified or designated by civil affairs departments; of which charitable organizations registered with civil affairs departments at or above the provincial level can also publish fundraising information on their own websites.

-Article 24: Initiation of public fundraising shall formulate fundraising plans.
+Article 24: Fundraising plans shall be formulated to carry out public fundraising.
 Fundraising plans shall include information such as the purpose of fundraising, the starting and ending time, geographical regions, the names and business addresses of the responsible personnel, the methods of accepting donations, bank accounts, beneficiaries, the purposes of the funds and materials raised, the cost of fundraising, and the the disposition of residual assets.

 Article 25: In conducting public fundraising, information such as the name of the fundraising organization, the public fundraising credentials certificate, the fundraising plan, contact information, and methods of inquiring about fundraising information, shall be prominently displayed at the sites of fundraising activities or on fundraising media.